 The grief of the Involved Partner has many dimensions; grief for their affair partner, grief for their spouse, grief for what may be an emotionally abusive or dead marriage or grief for themselves over their unwise decisions.

-That is why generative conversations are so critical to affair recovery.
+That is why useful conversations are so critical to affair recovery.

-I have written about these conversations between the partners striving toward affair recovery, but there is also an inner conversation that needs to take place as well.
+There are conversations between the partners who are reaching toward affair recovery, but there are also an inner conversation that needs to take place as well.

 Some of these inner questions are more helpful and generative than others. it is not unusual for Involved Partners to do individual therapy as well as couples therapy to sort out how they are going to stay in their marriage after they decide that they want to stay.
 Affair recovery is often a transformational experience as well as a painful one.

 When we unpack the grief of the Involved Partner we often find that they feel hopelessly lost and depressed.

 Even when struggling to reconcile with the Hurt Partner, they may also feel a keen loss of excitement and vitality.